isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1583.md

 ---
-title: 'Creative eShop'
+title: 'PixelCommerce Version 5.9.3'
 permalink: /productivity-solutions-grant/solutionrepo/solution1583
 ---

-## Creative eShop
+## PixelCommerce Version 5.9.3

 ## Overview

 **Description**

-Creative EShop is for any business digitalisation who wants to reach out to their customers 24/7 locally and globally .
-We provide a user friendly eCommerce platform that gives your customers a seamless shopping experience with the marketing automation tools available.
-Our platform is pre-built ready with Business Intelligence (BI) Tool to help organizations to put the data collected to better use.
+PixelCommerce is a tailored eCommerce website solution for SMEs to go online and thrive in the digital economy.
+Enabling businesses to sell directly to customers anytime, anywhere - effortlessly, PixelCommerce is a proven solution that has been implemented for hundreds of SMEs over the years.

 ## Solution Packages Option(s)